As we continue through this pandemic, it’s important that homeowners keep

 What kind of finish is one the stone?

 After you have determined everything you will need to know about the client’s stone, you should figure out what exactly their main cleaning problems will likely be.
 This can help you figure out what products would work best on that surface.
 Here are some examples of cleaning problems:

-- Normal wear and tear
+Normal wear and tear

-- Dirt and debris build-up
+Dirt and debris build-up

-At Firenze International, we think that eco-friendly products are the best way to clean your natural stone surfaces and they are much better for the environment than traditional cleaners.
+We think that eco-friendly products are the best way to clean your natural stone surfaces and they are much better for the environment than traditional cleaners.
 Here is what they typically offer: